 Always think carefully when using quotations.
 If you use them, remember that they do not speak for themselves - you will need to make them relevant.
-Try not to quote excessively unless you think it is appropriate.
-And they must be referenced properly.
+Do not to quote excessively unless you think it is appropriate.

 The proper acknowledgment of sources for quotations is a vital aspect of good academic writing.
-Failure to acknowledge a source, amounts to more than mere laziness.
+Failure to acknowledge a source amounts to more than mere laziness.
 It could open you to a charge of plagiarism which is a serious academic offence.
-Further information about plagiarism is provided in the Plagiarism section of this handbook.
+Further information about plagiarism is provided in the plagiarism section of this Handbook.